 Many of you might have purchased an iPhone that is locked to a single carrier.
-This is typically when you buy the device at a subsidised price, and sign a two or three year contract.
-So here’s a post detailing all the unlocking options you have.
+This is typically when you buy the device at a subsidized price and sign a two or three-year contract.
+So here’s a post detailing all the unlocking options you have in 2019.

 Many carriers are willing to unlock your iPhone if you’ve completed the stipulated contract period, or paid the early termination fee (ETF).

 The carrier unlock method is the best out of all options, as it is permanent, persists even after restores, completely official, and doesn’t require a jailbreak or any other hacks.
 It also works with all iPhone models and all iOS versions.